fabburst/dotfiles/README.md

 <!-- -->
 # Dotfiles

-Dotfiles are file or directory with a name that starts with a period or full stop character.
+[Dotfiles] (https://wiki.archlinux.org/index.php/Dotfiles) are files or directories with a name that starts with a period or full stop character.
 I keep my configuration in this repo and symlink my dotfiles with stow for reference.
 It allows me to keep a versioned directory of all my config files.

 <!-- -->